-The prototype DH53 Humming Bird (G-EBHX) was first flown on 2nd October 1923 and along with its sister aircraft 'Sylvia II' (G-EBHZ) it was entered into the 1923 Daily Mail Light Aeroplane Competition, held at Lympne in order to find the most economical light single seat British aeroplane.
+The prototype De Havilland Aircraft Company DH53 Hummingbird (G-EBHX) was first flown on 2nd October 1923 and along with its sister aircraft 'Sylvia II' (G-EBHZ) it was entered into the 1923 Daily Mail Light Aeroplane Competition, held at Lympne in order to find the most economical light single seat British aeroplane.

-Many of the entries were motor gliders but the DH53 was a more 'workman-like' strut-braced, low wing monoplane of conventional proportions, albeit fitted with a low power 750 cc Douglas motorcycle engine.
+Many of the entries were motor gliders but the De Havilland DH53 was a more 'workman-like' strut-braced, low wing monoplane of conventional proportions, albeit fitted with a low power 750 cc Douglas motorcycle engine.

-In 1924, a further 12 aircraft were built at Stag Lane Aerodrome, Edgeware, all named DH53 Humming Bird after the prototype with eight of these being delivered to the Air Ministry for trials.
+In 1924, a further 12 aircraft were built at Stag Lane Aerodrome, Edgware, all named De Havilland DH53 Hummingbird after the prototype with eight of these being delivered to the Air Ministry for trials.

 Six aircraft made their public debut in a race at the 1925 Hendon RAF Display whilst the remaining two were used as ‘parasite aircraft’, being launched and recovered from below the Airship R33.
 The eight RAF aircraft were sold on the civil market from 1927.

 Of the remaining four aircraft, three were exported to Australia and one for Aero Prague.
 A final aircraft was produced for an order for Russia.

 All of the production aircraft were powered by the 698 cc 26 hp Blackburn Tomtit twin cylinder inverted V engine.